Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Comparison with neutron stars and black holes

 It would be interesting to compare the BS frequencies with those of the QNMs of other astrophysical compact objects.
-Here, we compare the fundamental frequency for NSs and BHs, which are dominant modes in the context of GW.
+Here, we compare with the fundamental frequencies of NSs and BHs, which are dominant modes in the context of GW.

 For the case of BSs, the $f$-mode frequency as a function of mass can be derived using the scaling relations.
 We have $f = f'(C)/(xM_{Pl})$.
 We can then use the scaling of mass to eliminate $x$.
 Thus, we get a relation for BS $f$-mode solely as a function of mass and compactness.